-Theresa May: a Prime Minister propped up by a party tainted with terror
+Theresa May: A Prime Minister propped up by a party tainted with terror

 THERESA May has been accused of wedding the UK's minority Tory government to the DUP, a party tainted with terrorism, in a desperate attempt to cling onto power.

 Last night senior opposition politicians warned that May's pact would allow the DUP, with its past connections to loyalist paramilitary groups, to dominate key areas of UK government policy.
-The row came as the DUP agreed a "confidence and supply" deal to sustain a Tory Government.
+The row comes as the DUP is expected to agree a "confidence and supply" deal to sustain a Tory Government.

 Key figures in the DUP including former Northern Ireland First Minister Peter Robinson and Ian Paisley were prominent in the early days of the Ulster Resistance (UR), a quasi-paramilitary style group set up to 'protect Ulster'.
 In later years, UR allegedly imported weapons from South Africa - in collaboration with other loyalist terror organisations - some of which were used in loyalist murders in the 1990s.